Cell Biology AoC Faculty

 Xiaoyan Guo, Assistant Professor of Genetics and Genome Sciences.
 Ph.D., Texas A&M University.
 Understanding how mitochondria cross talk with the rest of the cell in health and diseases using CRISPR-based functional genomics.

-J. Travis Hinson, Assistant Professor of Cardiology and Genetics, M.D., Harvard.
+J. Travis Hinson, Associate Professor of Cardiology and Genetics, M.D., Harvard.
 Human iPS disease modeling of cardiovascular disorders, functional genomics, regenerative medicine related to the heart, and CRISPR/CAS9 genomewide screens in iPS-cell assays.

 Guo-Hua Fong, Professor of Cell Biology, Ph.D., University of Illinois.
 Developmental biology of the vascular system, VEGF-A receptor signal transduction, embryonic stem cells and gene knock-out in mice.

-David Han, Associate Professor, Ph.D., Washington University, 1994.
+David Han, Associate Professor of Cell Biology, Ph.D., Washington University, 1994.
 Apoptosis signaling using proteomics and mass spectrometry and bioinformatics technologies.

 Marc Hansen, Professor of Medicine, M.S., University of Wisconsin, Ph.D.
 University of Cincinnati College of Medicine.
 Molecular genetics of osteosarcoma and related bone diseases.